rallyb13/newsBeat-angular/README.md

 OtB allows the assignment editor to keep track of the separate news "beats" (e.g.: local, political, delicious) and assign reporters to them.
+These beats can be filtered, so as to make handing out assignments easier once the list of beats gets long.
 It further allows for storing information about specific reporters (e.g: name, how long they've been at the paper, and birthday).